Probate Registry opening hours are between 9.30am-4.30pm

 • the use by the person who made the Will and the witnesses to the Will of different pens thereby raising doubt on whether all present together when the Will was executed; and

-• any alteration to the text of the Will not properly authenticated.
+• any alteration to the text of the Will without authentication.
+Refer to section 16 of the Succession Act 2023 (SA).

-These difficulties require the applicant to submit one or more additional affidavits in support of the application.
-The preparation of the additional affidavits may involve technical research and may take considerable time.
+These difficulties require additional affidavit evidence which may involve technical research and take considerable time.

-If you have any doubt about your legal position and responsibilities, then you should obtain legal advice from a solicitor who specialises in probate work.
-The Law Society of South Australia at 178 North Terrace, Adelaide, 5000 can provide you with a list of such solicitors.
+If you have any doubt about your legal position and responsibilities, then you should obtain legal advice from a lawyer who specialises in Wills and deceased estate administration.
+The Law Society of South Australia at 178 North Terrace, Adelaide, 5000 can provide you with a list of such lawyers.
 Telephone: (08) 8229 0200.

-The information below sets out the minimum documentation you will need to make an application for a grant of probate, letters of administration with the Will annexed and letters of administration without the Will.
+The information below sets out the minimum documentation needed to make an application for a grant of probate or, letters of administration with the Will annexed or letters of administration without the Will.

-Depending on your circumstances, you may need to provide additional information.
+Depending on your circumstance, you may need to provide additional information.

 Probate

-If you are making an application for a grant of probate, the minimum documentation you need to complete the CourtSA Grant Application form is:
+If you are making an application for a grant of probate then, the minimum documentation you need to complete the CourtSA Grant Application form is:

-The original Will and any codicils – (a codicil is an addition to the Will that changes the Will in some way) MUST be marked accordance with Rule 15(a) before being lodged in the Probate Registry.
-See Step 7 for more information about lodging the Will.
+The original Will and any Codicil(s) – (a codicil is an addition to the Will that changes the Will in some way) MUST be marked accordance with rule 356.5(2) before being lodged in the Probate Registry.
+View also Step 7 for more information about lodging the Will and any Codicil(s).

-It is very important that you do not remove any staples or clips holding the Will (and codicils) together.
+It is very important that you do not remove any staples or clips holding the Will and Codicil(s) (if any) together.

-When you scan the Will to upload a copy to your grant application DO NOT REMOVE THE STAPLES.
-If the staples or clips have already been removed, do not re-staple or clip the Will.
+When you scan the Will to upload a copy to your grant application DO NOT REMOVE THE STAPLE(S).
+If the staples or clips have already been removed, do not re-staple or clip the Will and Codicil(s) (if any).

-The scanned copy of the Will (and codicil(s)) must be as one document and not separate pages.
+The scanned copy of the Will and any Codicil(s) must be as one document and not separate pages.
 For more information about why this is important, view here.

-Ensure that you have the Will and any codicil accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.
+Ensure that you have the Will and any Codicil(s) accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.

-The death certificate you provide must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded.
+The death certificate uploaded to the application must be a true and complete copy of the original, AND BOTH SIDES must be scanned and uploaded and one document.

 Ensure that you have the death certificate accessible and saved on your computer in PDF format so you can upload it as you complete the CourtSA Grant Application form.